You’ll be out in the garden in early to mid spring admiring all of your fall planting work in its emerging beauty. Then, you’ll see something odd…

 It’s not spit at all.
 It’s a foam created by Spittle Bug Nymphs.
 In Latin they are called Philaenus spumarius.

 At this point the nymphs are in the early stage of developing into the adult Froghopper insect.
 Their faces look a bit like a frogs face, hence the name.

-So the stuff you see is not actually spit, but air being mixed with a liquid that is excreted from this bugs anus. (ew yuk)
+So the stuff you see is not actually spit, but air being mixed with a liquid that is excreted from this bugs anus. (yuk)

-The result is a foamy protective covering for the nymphs to hide in.
+The result is a foamy protective covering for the nymphs to stay moist in.
 The foam is visual cover and also tastes bad to predators if they attempt to eat them.

-They hide under the foam to pierce the stems of your plant and drink the sap.
+They hide under the foam and pierce the stems of your plant and drink the sap.
 This causes the stem above the glob of foam to suffer.
-If the infestation is severe then the leaves and stem will shrivel and die.
+If the infestation is severe then the leaves and entire stem will shrivel and die.

-Spittle bugs will be black, green or orange depending on your region.
+Spittle bugs can be black, green or orange depending on your region.
 In the Pacific Northwest/Lower Mainland of BC they are green.